Jahhnee/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 TAsk 7;Write a function that draws a diagonal line on the terminal Task 8; Write a function that prints a square, followed by a new line.
 Task 9; The “Fizz-Buzz test” is an interview question designed to help filter out the 99.5% of programming job candidates who can’t seem to program their way out of a wet paper bag.
-Task 10; Write a function that prints a triangle, followed by a new line
+Task 10; Write a function that prints a triangle, followed by a new line.
+Task 11; Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line Task 12; Write a function that prints an integer.